A puppy can bring a lot of happiness into your life.

 It should be big enough for the dog to play and be surrounded by a secure fence that the dog won’t be able to jump over.

-If you don’t have enough space, a dog may become restless and end up damaging your home out of boredom.
+If you don’t have enough space, a dog may become restless and damage your home out of boredom.

 Do you have the money?

-You’ll have to buy the animal, pay for food and toys, pay for shots, pay for the animal to be neutered, and pay for any other vet bills that come up.
+You’ll have to buy the animal, pay for food and toys, for shots, pay for the animal to be neutered, and pay for any other vet bills.

 You need to be able to comfortably afford all of these things on top of the other monthly expenses your family has to pay.